MarcusGastaldello/FRICOSIPY/docs/parameters.md

 # Parameters

 For any *FRICOSIPY* simulation, it is important to properly customise the model's parameters and parameterisations by modifying the file: `parameters.py`.
+The following tables provide links to the original source literature of the paramterisation and the section of this documentation that explains its implementation.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />